-If a student is not taking responsibility for his or her diabetes care, it may be due to other factors, such as language, cognitive ability, maturity level, behavioural issues and psychosocial barriers.
+If a student is not progressing towards independence in their diabetic care, then it may be due to other factors, such as language, cognitive ability, maturity level, behavioural issues and psychosocial barriers.
 This calls for communication between parent(s)/caregiver(s), teachers and possibly other professionals.